ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 ## Creating the Screenlet's UI

-In Liferay Screens for iOS, a Screenlet's UIs is called a View.
-Every Screenlet must have at least one View.
-A View consists of the following components:
+In Liferay Screens for iOS, a Screenlet's UIs is called a Theme.
+Every Screenlet must have at least one Theme.
+A Theme consists of the following components:

-1. An XIB file: defines the UI components that the View presents to the end user.
+1. An XIB file: defines the UI components that the Theme presents to the end user.

 2. A View class: renders the UI, handles user interactions, and communicates